Skip to main content

 Key Management

-The encrypted shared folder employs hardware encryption to protect data security.
-It is recommended that you immediately export and properly save the key file (with the extension .key) after successfully mounting the encrypted shared folder.
-Please make sure to keep the encryption key well.
-If you lose the key, you will not be able to recover or access the encrypted files.
+Encrypted shared folders use hardware encryption to protect data security.
+It is recommended that you immediately export the key file (with the extension .key) after successfully mounting an encrypted shared folder and store it securely.
+Be sure to keep the encryption key safe; if the key is lost, you will not be able to recover or access the encrypted files.

-Mounting and unmounting encrypted shared folders are important means to achieve data sharing, access control, and security protection.
-After mounting, users can conveniently access and share data.
-Unmounting protects data from unauthorized access and leakage.
+Mounting and unmounting encrypted shared folders are important methods for achieving data sharing, access control, and security protection.

 • Mount: When mounting an encrypted shared folder, you need to enter or import the encryption key.
-After successful mounting, the small lock symbol in the lower right corner of the folder icon will be displayed as open.
+After successful mounting, the small lock icon in the bottom right corner of the folder icon will appear open.

-• Uninstall: After unmounting an encrypted shared folder, the small lock symbol will be closed, and the folder will be hidden in File Manager.
-At the same time, all links related to that folder will become invalid.
+• Unmount: After unmounting an encrypted shared folder, the lock icon will close, the folder will be hidden in File Manager, and all connections related to that folder will become invalid.

 Note

 1. To ensure data security, please unmount the encrypted shared folder after use.
-When you need to use it again, remount it.
+Remount it when needed.

 Managing Shared Folders